 What is the allocation of obligations in Incoterms 2020 FOB and CIF?

 The seller is responsible for the export clearance and related costs.
-Besides, he bears the responsibility for the delivery of the goods to the vessel in both FOB and CIF.
-Only on CIF basis, he undertakes to conclude an insurance agreement and to conclude and pay the freight contract costs.
+Besides, he/she bears the responsibility for the delivery of the goods to the vessel in both FOB and CIF.
+Only on a CIF basis does he/she undertake to conclude an insurance agreement and to conclude and pay the freight contract costs.

 In both cases, the buyer is responsible for import clearance and its costs.
 On both FOB and CIF basis, the buyer must inform the seller about the designated port, the name of the vessel, and the delivery date.
 The buyer is responsible for any damage to the goods and theft after the goods have been loaded onto the ship.